KillianLucas/open-procedures/README.md

 ## Acknowledgments

-Open Procedures was created by the team behind Open Interpreter to give large language models access to up-to-date code snippets.
+Open Procedures was created by the people behind [Open Interpreter](http://openinterpreter.com/) to give large language models access to up-to-date code snippets.